adullact/puppet-freeipa/README.md

 This module will not work well if managed passwords contain `'` or `\`.
 They must be banned.

-To deploy a server is only supported on CentOS 7.

 Acceptance tests are done :

- * with last available versions of Puppet 6 and Puppet 7 from puppetlabs packages All In One.
+ * with last available versions Puppet 7 from puppetlabs packages All In One.

- * with CentOS 7 for FreeIPA master and replica nodes.
-IPA masters and replicas works only on Centos >= 7.5.
+ * with CentOS 9 for FreeIPA master and replica nodes

- * with Ubuntu 18.06 for FreeIPA clients .

 With follwoing issue not fixed the acceptance tests about tasks are disabled : https://github.com/puppetlabs/beaker-task_helper/issues/47